-There is a constant struggle to have studies with sufficient responses (completed surveys) which have become a frequent issue for traditional research companies.
+There is a constant struggle to have studied with sufficient responses (completed surveys) which has become a frequent issue for traditional research companies.
 Today’s consumers are less willing to participate, and it is becoming increasingly difficult to find people willing to respond.

 Traditional agencies are forced to send dozens of invitations to respondents, increasing the investment to only get poor performance and results.